devustine/COS101/fullnotes/03_computer-hardward-components.md

 ### How the CPU Works
 These instructions are sent to the processor by the operating system.
 We will discuss operating systems in our next session.
 The processor follows these steps:

-1. **Decodes instructions**: Understanding the task at hand
+1. **Decodes instructions**: Understanding the task at hand.
-2. **Executes instructions**: Once decoded, it begins to execute
+2. **Executes instructions**: Once decoded, it begins to execute them.

 Just like you have an assignment before you, the first task will be to understand the assignment.
 Once you're able to understand the assignment, the next step will be to implement and solve that assignment.

-That's what the processor does - it decodes instructions and tries to understand them.
+That's what the processor does — it decodes instructions and tries to understand them.
 Once understood, it begins to execute.

 ### Modern Processors
 Modern processors can process more than a million instructions per second, which is really fast.
 The CPU is the central processing unit, and it sits on a motherboard.